Massage Therapy FAQs

 Massage Therapists traditionally work in variety of settings.
 Some of these settings include Spas, Fitness Centers, Health Clubs, Doctors’ Offices (or other similar healthcare practices), Hospitals, and on Sports Teams.
 Massage therapists in the State of Michigan must obtain licensure in order to pursue gainful employment in this field.

 Will I be able to find a job?

 It’s important to note that no school can guarantee employment.
-Here at Dorsey Schools, we offer career services assistance to all eligible graduates of the Massage Therapy program.
+Here at Dorsey Schools, we offer career services assistance to all completers of the Massage Therapy program, however, job placement is not guaranteed by Dorsey Schools.
 You can learn more about the assistance our Career Services team offers by visiting our Career Services for Students and Graduates page.
-It is worth noting though that according to the US Department of Labor, Bureau of Labor Statistics, employment of massage therapists is projected to grow 22% from 2014 to 2024, which is much faster than average for all occupations.a In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of massage therapists is projected to grow 20.6% from 2014 to 2024.b
+It is worth noting though that according to the US Department of Labor, Bureau of Labor Statistics, employment of massage therapists is projected to grow 26% from 2016 to 2026, which is much faster than average for all occupations. a In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of massage therapists is projected to grow 20.6% from 2014 to 2024. b

 How much can I expect to make as a Massage Therapist?